 Even with the acclaim she has received for her recordings, Shyu is just as renowned for her dynamic performances.
 Ben Ratliff wrote in the New York Times that her concerts are "the most arresting performances I’ve seen over the past five years.
 It’s not just the meticulous preparation of the work and the range of its reference, but its flexibility: She seems open, instinctual, almost fearless."
 And Larry Blumenfeld wrote in the Wall Street Journal that “her voice, a wonder of technical control and unrestrained emotion, tells a story dotted with well-researched facts and wild poetic allusions.
 She claims both as her truths.”

-Currently based in New York City, Shyu will premiere her next solo work at National Sawdust June 29, 2017, and release her next album Song of Silver Geese on Pi, kicking off a 50-state U.S. tour of “Songs of Our World Now / Songs Everyone Writes Now (SOWN/SEWN),” planting seeds of creativity and threading communities together through art.
+Currently based in New York City, Shyu premiered her latest solo work at National Sawdust June 29, 2017, and releases her next album Song of Silver Geese on Pi Records November 2017, kicking off a 50-state U.S. tour of “Songs of Our World Now / Songs Everyone Writes Now (SOWN/SEWN),” planting seeds of creativity and threading communities together through art.